 Traveling Overseas and Using my ATM Card

-Do they charge a fee to use ATM machines in Taiwan?
+Do Taiwan banks charge a fee to use ATM machines in Taiwan?

 Yes.
-Most banks charge 5-7 NT D per withdrawal if you use another bank.
+Most banks charge 5-7 NT D per withdrawal if you use a different bank than your own.
 However, most banks allow free withdrawals from their own ATM machines

-How much can I withdrawal from ATM machines in Taiwan?
+How much can I withdraw from ATM machines in Taiwan?